walterdolce/chef-cookbook-wordpress/README.md

 chef-cookbook-wordpress Cookbook
 ================================
-TODO: Enter the cookbook description here.

-e.g.
-This cookbook makes your favorite breakfast sandwich.
+This cookbook can download a Wordpress archive and install the instance.

 Requirements
 ------------